acheshkov/program_slicing/README.md

 `max_percentage_of_lines` is the ratio (`0.00 <= x <= 1.00`).
 Suppose, we have `max_percentage_of_lines` = 0.3
 and a function consists of 10 lines (not including the line with name and type declarations).
 The number of lines in an EMO is 5.
-Ratio is `5/10=0.2`.
+Ratio is `5/10=0.5`.
 So, everything which ratio is larger than `0.3` will be ignored.
-We have at the example above, so it won't be ignored.
+We have at the example above, so it will be ignored.